Dan5762/Transmon-Project/.ipynb_checkpoints/README-checkpoint.md

      - Single three junction capacitively shunted qubit
      - Limited time spent on this circuit so far

 The circuit model notebooks typically have a system class which describes characterises the quantum system, they then use this class to inspect properties of the circuit in certain parameter regimes.
-The simplest example of such a system class is in the flux qubit notebook.

 ## Useful Papers